Type T 8

 It might be, that this wartime Magnetophon machine (R22a - R122a) operated the same type of capstan motor (Tonwellen-Motor) than does have our T 8 Magnetophon apparatus.

 The caption to this photo is only mentioning (brief translation): that Miss (Fräulein) Käthe St. volunteered for a technical profession, and she was trained for a job in a broadcast studio, operating Magnetophon systems.
 This was standard gear in the RRG*, but unknown to Allied broadcast services; until they captured these standard apparatus first in Luxemburg and later in all major German broadcast centres.

 The three sound-controlling 'faders' W 24a are clearly visible (like three are visible next to Mss Käthe).
 I don't know whether this technique was known generally before the war (Courtesy of Mr Friedrich Engel)

-As to obtain it in PDF format please click at the above drawing
+Please, as to obtain it in PDF format please click at this link

 Not long thereafter, I received a response from Friedrich Engel, but more importantly a kind e-mail from Mr Gerd Kuper.